folkengine/smartcitiesdata-wiki/Names.md

 What follows is an explanation of the library and microservice names that make up the project.

 ## Andi
 Andi is the microservice providing a RESTful API for administrative management of the data and organizations stored within the platform.
-Andi is a backronym, standing for "Administrative New Data Interface" and was chosen because of the original project's user persona developed for a theoretical system administrator, named Andy.
+Andi is an acronym, standing for "Administrative New Data Interface" and was chosen because of the original project's user persona developed for a theoretical system administrator, named Andy.

 ## Carpenter
 Carpenter is a microservice that creates tables in the database.  _*rimshot*_